 To test if everything is working, you can build the example code.

-First make sure to check the
+Make sure to check the

 CMAKE_ANDROID_ARCH_ABI that was passed to cmake.
 The error that TGUI.hpp is not found can mean that this value is wrong.
 If you used a different value for